 Does your Safari browser crash, get stuck while surfing, and take a lot of time to launch and search for the content you are looking for online?
 If your answer to any or all of these questions is yes, then it is high time you update the Safari web browser on your MacBook.
 With the launch of new software updates, and improved and more intuitive operating systems by Apple, some of the older applications installed on your computer are not supported by the newer operating systems resulting in the app being incompatible.
 Therefore, it is best to keep checking for available app updates after upgrading to the latest operating system.

-Besides the older version of the Safari browser being unsupportive, one might also want to update their browser to make use of the exciting and new features included in each app update that enhance the user experience by ten folds.
-It is also vital for us to keep the applications up to date as Apple’s team of expert developers continuously diagnoses and looks for the flaws or cracks in the app’s security system and fixes them in future updates.
+Besides the older version of the Safari browser being unsupportive, one might also want to update their browser to use the exciting and new features included in each app update that enhance the user experience by ten folds.
+We must keep the applications up to date as Apple’s team of expert developers continuously diagnoses and looks for the flaws or cracks in the app’s security system and fixes them in future updates.
 This diagnosis helps safeguard the user’s privacy from potential cyber breaches and hackers.
 This article will clear your doubts and dilemmas about how to update Safari on Mac and install them.

 If you are uncomfortable with Safari on Mac, Use these Best Browsers for Mac.